teamcenobite/victr/README.md

 ## Notes

-Due to the maximum returned search result limits of 1000, I decided to just captured the top 1000 starred repositories.
-After a handful of attempts, I could not find a way to bypass this, and so therefore no viable way to get an accurate list of the entire Git directory.
+Due to the maximum returned search result limits of 1000, I decided to just capture the top 1000 starred repositories.
+After a handful of attempts, I could not find a way to bypass this, and therefore no viable way to get an accurate list of the entire Git directory.
+For example, there are 8736 repositories with 5 stars and search api only returns 1000 of them.
+So even by searching for repositories based on single digit star counts (ie, all repos with 5 stars, and all with 4 stars, and all with 3 stars), there was no way to get them all.

 Notes on Code:
 1. Used Twitter Bootstrap framework for front end styling